flatgeobuf/flatgeobuf/README.md

 Inspired by [geobuf](https://github.com/mapbox/geobuf) and [flatbush](https://github.com/mourner/flatbush).
 Deliberately does not support random writes for simplicity and to be able to cluster the data on a [packed Hilbert R-Tree](https://en.wikipedia.org/wiki/Hilbert_R-tree#Packed_Hilbert_R-trees).

-The goal is to be significantly faster than legacy formats without size limitations for contents or metainformation.
+The goal is to be significantly faster than legacy formats without size limitations for contents or metainformation suitable for large volumes of static data.

 ## Specification